stowler/stowlerGeneralComputing/docs/setupBasicScriptingEnvironment.md

 Here's how I install Macports On OS X Mavericks:

 1. Confirm that the [macports prequisites](http://www.macports.org/install.php) are installed.
-2. [Download and install macports](http://www.macports.org/install.php) from the .pkg package installer specific for your version of OS X.
+2. [Download and install macports](http://www.macports.org/install.php) from the `.pkg` package installer that matches your version of OS X.
 3. Confirm the install worked: open a NEW terminal window, type `echo $PATH`.
-Notice that the install prepended `/opt/local` paths to the front of the previous `$PATH`.
+Notice that the install prepended `/opt/local` paths to the front of the previous `$PATH` entries.
 4. Confirm that you can [update macports](http://guide.macports.org/#using.common-tasks) and [install a package](http://guide.macports.org/#using.port.install):
 	5. `sudo port -v selfupdate`
 	6. `sudo port upgrade outdated`